 Maine’s OUI laws are technical, and defending against them requires an attorney who understands the science behind the evidence, not just the legal procedures.

 Attorney William T. Bly is a certified breath alcohol technician and a certified field sobriety testing instructor.
-Those certifications mean he evaluates breathalyzer results, blood alcohol evidence, and field sobriety test administration with the same technical knowledge used to collect that evidence in the first place.
+That means he evaluates breathalyzer results, blood alcohol evidence, and field sobriety test administration with the same technical knowledge used to collect that evidence in the first place.

-You should never feel uninformed about where your case stands.
-At The Maine Criminal Defense Group, Attorney Bly takes the time to explain your options, answer your questions, and develop a defense strategy tailored to the specific facts of your case.
+At The Maine Criminal Defense Group, Attorney Bly takes the time to explain your options, answer your questions directly, and develop a strategy tailored to the specific facts of your arrest.

-Whether the goal is negotiating a reduced charge or preparing for trial, the approach is built around your situation, not a one-size-fits-all formula.
+Whether the goal is negotiating a reduced charge, pursuing a dismissal, or preparing for trial, the approach is built around your situation, not a one-size-fits-all formula.

-Be cautious of any attorney who guarantees outcomes.
-What you should look for instead is an attorney known for honest case assessments, ethical representation, and a track record of achieving favorable results for clients.
+What you should look for instead is an attorney known for honest case assessments, ethical representation, and a consistent record of achieving favorable results for clients facing OUI charges in Maine.

 Attorney William T. Bly is a certified breath alcohol technician and certified field sobriety testing instructor — the same credentials held by the officers who tested you.